Amzani/apidesk-sdk-test-def/docs/models/components/leadssortdirection.md

 # LeadsSortDirection

-Specifies the order in which the results should be sorted.
-Use 'asc' for ascending order or 'desc' for descending order.
-This parameter helps in organizing the retrieved activities based on a specified field.
+Define the direction for sorting the results.
+Use 'asc' for ascending or 'desc' for descending order to control the sequence of the returned leads.

 ## Example Usage